6 is a composite number, because it can be composed of other numbers besides 1.

 Is there a last prime?

-As the numbers get larger, the greater the possibility that they will have a divisor, so that there might in fact be a last prime.
+As the numbers get larger, the greater the possibility that they will have a divisor and be composite.
+So there might in fact be a last prime.

 Now, if there were a last prime, then we could imagine a list that contains every prime up to and including the last one.
 We will now prove that there is no such list, which is to say, There is no last prime.